spacegrizzly/solarsystem/README.md

    * Rename `.env.sample` file to `.env`
    * Within the new file, replace the dummy path with your local path to export the graphics

-3. Make sure the PYTHONPATH variable is set to your working directory set PYTHONPATH="_yourpath_\solarsystem"
+3. Make sure the PYTHONPATH variable is set to your working directory
+       Windows:

+       set PYTHONPATH="_yourpath_\solarsystem"

 4. Execute the main file

        python scripts/main.py